Restoring Hebrew Diacritics Without a Dictionary: Related Work

 \section{Related Work}

+Existing work on diacritizing Hebrew is not common, and all efforts build on word-level features.

+\newcite{kontorovichproblems} trains an HMM on a vocalized and morphologically-tagged portion of the Hebrew Bible containing 30,743 words, and evaluates the result on a test set containing 2,852 words, achieving $81\%$ WOR accuracy.
+Note that Biblical Hebrew is very different from Modern Hebrew in both vocabulary, grammatical structure, and diacritization, and also has many words with unique diacritization.
+In our system, we exclude the Bible altogether from the training set, as its inclusion actively hurts performance on the validation set, which consists of Modern Hebrew.

+\newcite{tomer2012automatic} designs a diacritization system for Hebrew verbs consisting of a combination of a verb inflection system, a syllable boundary detector, and an SVM model for classifying verb inflection paradigms.
+The focus on verbs in a type-level setup makes this work incomparable to ours or to others in this survey.

-As noted in the introduction, works on diacritizing Hebrew are not common and all include word-level features.
-In Arabic, diacritization serves a comparable purpose to that in Hebrew but not exclusively: most diacritic marks differentiate letters from each other (which only the sin/shin dot does in Hebrew), while vocalization marks are in a one-to-one relationship with their phonetic realizations.
-Recent work in neural-based Arabic diacritization includes a dictionary-less system~\cite{belinkov-glass-2015-arabic} which uses a 3-layer Bi-LSTM with a sliding window of size 5.
-Similarly, \newcite{abdanah-arabic} also use a Bi-LSTM, but replace the sliding windows with a one-to-one architecture (one diacritic for each letter) and a one-to-many architecture (allowing any number of diacritics per character).
-The former, which performed best, is similar to this work except for our separation of diacritization categories.
-Finally,~\newcite{mubarak-etal-2019-highly} has tackled Arabic diacritization as a sequence-to-sequence problem, tasking the model with reproducing the characters as well as the marks.
+In Arabic, diacritization serves a comparable purpose to that in Hebrew, but not exclusively: most diacritic marks differentiate consonantal phonemes from each other, e.g.~ {\RL{b}} /b/ vs. {\RL{t}} /t/ (which only the sin/shin dot does in Hebrew), whereas vocalization marks are in a one-to-one relationship with their phonetic realizations, e.g.~only the \textit{fatha} as in {\RL{ba}} /ba/ encodes the /a/ vowel.

+Dictionary-less Arabic diacritization has been attempted using a 3-layer Bi-LSTM~\cite{belinkov-glass-2015-arabic}. \newcite{abdanah-arabic} use a Bi-LSTM where characters are assigned either one or more diacritic symbols.
+Our system differs from theirs by virtue of separating the diacritization categories. \newcite{mubarak-etal-2019-highly} tackled Arabic diacritization as a sequence-to-sequence problem, tasking the model with reproducing the characters as well as the marks.

+\newcite{zalmout-habash-2017-dont} have made the case against RNN-only systems, arguing for the importance of morphological analyzers in Arabic NLP systems.
+We concede that well-curated systems may perform better than uncurated ones, particularly on low-resource languages such as Hebrew, but we note that they are difficult to train for individual use cases and are burdensome to incorporate within larger systems.

+Diacritics restoration in Latin-based scripts, applicable mostly to European languages, forms a substantially different problem from the one in Hebrew given the highly lexicalized nature of diacritic usage in these languages and the very low rate of characters requiring diacritics.
+The state-of-the-art systems in such languages employ transformer models in a sequence-to-sequence setup~\cite{naplava2021diacritics,Stankevicius2022}, supplanting character-RNN sequence prediction architectures reminiscent of ours~\cite{naplava-etal-2018-diacritics}.
+Indeed, the authors of this latter work note the only non-European in their dataset, Vietnamese, as a special outlier.